 Samsung Galaxy S10 and S10 Plus come with the latest O infinity screen with a punch hole for the front camera.
 It features an almost edge to edge display screen.
 Which make this series stand out from the rest of the smartphones of this era.
 Although, smartphones of the Galaxy S10 series come with a hefty price tag.
 Considering the specs, hardware, and design.
 I believe the new S10 and S10 Plus is completely worth the price tag.
 Galaxy S9 series didn’t make much difference in the market but this latest series that consists of Galaxy S10, S10E, S10 Plus, and Galaxy Fold has made quite an impact on the customers.

-Guide to install stock firmware on Galaxy S10 or S10 Plus:
+Why do you need to install stock firmware on Galaxy S10 or S10 Plus?

-There are a number of methods that can be used to install stock firmware on Galaxy S10 or S10 Plus.
+There are several methods that can be used to install stock firmware on Galaxy S10 or S10 Plus.
 I will be covering most of them.
 These methods can be handy for you if you intend to unroot your phone and go back to stock firmware.
 That will allows you to receive the OTA updates.

 Before we move forward, know that this guide will not void the warranty of your Galaxy S10.
 We are going to use the official tools.
 SmartSwitch and ODIN to install the official signed firmware on Galaxy S10.
 After installing stock firmware using this guide.
 You will continue to receive all the OTA updates on your phone.

-There might be some limitations with smartswitch.
-Sometimes if you have bought the phone from some other country and you are downloading smartswitch in another country.
+There might be some limitations while using the smart switch.
+Sometimes if you have bought the phone from some other country and you are downloading a smart switch in another country.
 It can raise issues, like unable to distinguish the device model etc. The common error that arises while using smart-switch is “The model information that you have entered cannot be verified.
-The device initialization cannot proceed-Please contact the service center”.
+The device initialization cannot proceed-Please contact the service centre”.

 The only thing that you need for this guide is a working computer, no matter if it is running on Linux, Windows or MAC and a working USB data cable of your Galaxy S10.